Zwartberg: Riots

 Armed with blocks of wood and other debris, the miners threw projectiles at the Rijkswacht, who at first responded by firing into the air as a warning.
 When the rioters refused to back down, the commanding officer ordered his men to open fire on the group, which resulted in the death of Jan Latos by several bullets in his back.
 Later that day, Valère Sclep died after being hit by a teargas grenade.

-News of the tragedy spread rapidly and the government decided to retreat the Rijkswacht officers and replace them with the Para-commandos.
+News of the tragedy spread rapidly and the government decided to withdraw the Rijkswacht officers and replace them with the Para-commandos.
 The riots lasted another three days, until an agreement was signed by the management and the unions on 3 February.